Keep in Touch

 July 2023

 This project is about 80 percent complete.
-Two fish smokers have been constructed, which will reduce mangrove cutting and let fishers profitably prepare their fish for market.
-A cold storage unit for fish was also provided.
-Households that have received solar energy are enjoying clean, renewable electricity.
+Two fish smokers have been built, which will reduce mangrove cutting and let fishers profitably prepare their fish for market.
+A cold storage unit for fish is also in place.
+Some households now have solar energy and are enjoying clean, renewable electricity.
 Awareness materials such as signage and brochures have been produced and distributed.
 Radio spots and a short documentary about the project and the area’s mangroves have received tremendous support.
-Community rangers and marine law enforcement will be trained in the coming months.
+Community rangers and marine law enforcement will get training in the coming months.

 Read more